sketchplugins/plugin-directory/README.md

 - [Separate Shapes](https://github.com/pez/sketchseparateshapes), by Peter Strömberg: A Sketch-app plugin that does a ”boolean” separate operation on two selected shapes.
 Like divide in Pathfinder in Adobe Illustrator.
 - [Sequence Artboard Names](https://github.com/tbrasington/Sequence-Sketch-Artboards), by Thomas Brasington: Simple sequencing of all artboards within a Sketch Document
 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
+- [Set Min Max](https://github.com/franklymrshankly/Set-Min-Max), by Jonathan Tran: This plugin will resize a layer by height or width to a base max or min value
 - [Shapr](https://github.com/vincenzopetito/shapr), by Vincenzo Petito: A Sketch plugin to create element with the keyboards!
 - [Shared Style Finder](https://github.com/sonburn/shared-style-finder), by Jason Burns: Find instances of a shared layer or text style.
 - [Shared Styles Hierarchy](https://github.com/mathieudutour/sketch-styles-hierarchy), by Mathieu Dutour: Organize your shared styles using the layers list, create a hierarchy where children inherit properties from their parent.